-Groves chamber moves forward with Pecan Festival - Port Arthur News
+Groves chamber moves forward with Pecan Festival; pageant sign-up begins next month - Port Arthur News

 The pageant will be held Sept.
 18 followed by the festival parade a week later.

-Boneau said the festival, which was once at the end of October, was moved back to the beginning of November due to scheduling conflicts with the carnival.
+Boneau said the festival, which was once at the end of October, was moved to the beginning of November due to scheduling conflicts with the carnival.

 “You might have a date you like, but it has to work for the carnival, too,” he said.
 “In our case, the carnival we use couldn’t be here then.
 They will be here the first week of November, which is the opening to hunting season.
 The week before, when we used to have it, is kid’s opening hunting season.
 You can almost never have it when no one is not doing something.”